OpenMDAO/CADRE/README.md

 CADRE CubeSat design problem
 ----------------------------

-This is the implementation for OpenMDAO 2.x.
-It is currently a work in progress.
+This is an implementation of the CADRE CubeSat problem for OpenMDAO 2.x/3.x.

+It is no lopnger in active development.

 Instructions for the latest development version: